RasmusRPaulsen/DTUImageAnalysis/exercises/ex4b-ImageMorphology/readme.md

 After completing this exercise, the student should be able to do the following:

+1. Define a *structuring element* (also called a *footprint*) using the `disk` function from the `skimage.morphology` package.
+2. Perform the morphological operations: *erosion*, *dilation*, *opening* and *closing* on binary images.
+3. Compute the outlines seen in a binary image.
+4. Use morphological operations to remove holes in objects.
+5. Use morphological operations to seperate binary objects.
+6. Select appropriate footprints based on image properties and object apperance.
-1. apply morphological operations
+7. Combine morphological operations to clean and seperate objects.

 # Installing Python packages

-In this exercise, we will be using both [scikit-image](https://scikit-image.org/), [OpenCV](https://opencv.org/) and [SciPy](https://scipy.org/).
-You should have these libraries installed, else instructions can be found in the previous exercises.
+In this exercise, we will be using [scikit-image](https://scikit-image.org/).
+You should have this library installed, else instructions can be found in the previous exercises.

 We will use the virtual environment from the previous exercise (`course02502`).